brillout/wildcard-api/docs/intro.template.md

     but is an **unecessary burden for prototypes and medium-sized applications**.

 With Wildcard,
-creating an API endpoint is as easy as creating a JavaScript function:
+**creating an API endpoint is as easy as creating a JavaScript function**:

 ~~~js
 // Node.js Server